Seramis/Ulid/README.md

 - **Universally Unique**: ULIDs are designed to be globally unique.
 - **Lexicographically Sortable**: ULIDs can be sorted lexicographically, making them useful for time-based sorting.
 - **Efficient**: The implementation is designed to be efficient and performant.
-- **Compatible**: The implementation provides methods to convert ULIDs to and from GUIDs, Crockford's Base32 strings, and byte arrays.
+- **Compatible**: The implementation provides methods to convert ULIDs to and from GUIDs, Crockford's Base32 strings (canonical form), and byte arrays.
 - **Fully Compliant**: This implementation adheres strictly to the official ULID specification.
 - **Enhanced Reliability**: Eliminates the possibility of throwing an exception when the "random" part gets overflown.